Alabama Butterfly Atlas

 Landscaping Ideas

-The documented host plants are tall trees, and your landscape may already contain mature specimens.
-However, females sometimes deposit eggs on saplings, so even small sites can include host plants for Eastern Tiger Swallowtails.
-Depending on your region, planting either young Tulip Poplars, Sweet Bay Magnolias, or Black Cherries may benefit Eastern Tiger Swallowtails.
+Most Eastern Tiger Swallowtail hosts are tall trees, and your landscape may already contain mature specimens.
+However, females sometimes deposit eggs on saplings, so even small sites can include host plants for Eastern Tigers.
+Depending on your region, young Tulip Poplars, Sweet Bay Magnolias, or Black Cherries are good choices.
+Pick a location near nectar sources--research indicates that females are more likely to lay eggs on hosts near nectar.
+When the saplings over-grow the site, cut them back and let them resprout.

 Swallowtails are avid nectarers and are especially attracted to native wildflowers such as milkweeds (Asclepias spp.), Joe Pye Weeds (Eutrochium spp.), Purple Coneflower (Echinacea purpurea), blazing stars (Liatris spp.), and phloxes (Phlox spp.).
 Flowering trees and shrubs such as Chickasaw and American Plum (Prunus angustifolia and P. americana), Coastal Sweet Pepperbush (Clethra alnifolia) and native azaleas (Rhododendron spp.) are also important nectar sources.